AlfaroLore/task-management-app/README.md

 This project was bootstrapped with [Vite](https://vitejs.dev/) + [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/).

+## Why Vite?
+Vite was chosen as the build tool for this project due to its fast development server and out-of-the-box support for modern JavaScript features and TypeScript.
+Vite provides an extremely fast and lean development experience, making it ideal for rapid development and prototyping.

 ## Why TypeScript?

 TypeScript was chosen for this project due to its ability to handle the contract with the backend types more effectively.
 By using TypeScript, we can ensure a stronger and more robust connection between the frontend and backend, reducing the likelihood of runtime errors and improving the overall development experience.